apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 }
 ```

+The above code works nicely; however, you must be very careful at what point you wrap your channel
+otherwise you might lose some reads.
+For example your channel might be created by a `ServerBootstrap`
+for a new inbound connection.
+The channel might start to produce reads as soon as it registered its
+IO which happens after your channel initializer ran.
+To avoid potentially losing reads the channel
+must be wrapped before it registered its IO.
+Another example is when the channel contains a handler that does protocol negotiation.
+Protocol negotiation handlers
+are usually waiting for some data to be exchanged before deciding what protocol to chose.
+Afterwards, they
+often modify the channel's pipeline and add the protocol appropriate handlers to it.
+This is another
+case where wrapping of the `Channel` into a `NIOAsyncChannel` needs to happen at the right time to avoid
+losing reads.

 ### Async bootstrap

-The `NIOAsyncChannel` alone allows you to wrap your channels and use them from Concurrency;
-however, you must be very careful at what point you wrap your channel otherwise you might lose some reads.
-Furthermore, with the introduction of `NIOAsyncChannel` we also recommend reevaluating where your
-business logic lives and thinking about moving it from channel handlers into Concurrency tasks.
-A good split is
-to put network protocol logic into channel handlers and business logic into tasks.
-To solve the above timing problems and guide users into the Concurrency based solution the various bootstraps
-gained new methods that directly return `NIOAsyncChannel`s.
-Before diving into how these new bootstrap methods work there is one more problem that needs to be called out -
- Protocol Negotiation.

-#### Protocol Negotiation

-With the introduction of `NIOAsyncChannel` we are introducing concrete types to the channel's pipeline.
-The underlying
-bridging handlers of the `NIOAsyncChannel` are generic and automatically handle wrapping and unwrapping the outbound and inbound data.
-This means that once you wrap a ``Channel`` into a `NIOAsyncChannel` the inbound and outbound types
-need to be known.
-MMoreover, these types are not allowed to change at runtime, as type mismatches will result in
-runtime crashes.
-To solve the problem of protocol negotiation we introduced a new ``ChannelHandler`` protocol called
-`NIOProtocolNegotiationHandler`.
-This protocol requires a single future property `NIOProtocolNegotiationHandler/protocolNegotiationResult`
-that is completed once the handler is finished with protocol negotiation.
-In the successful case,
-the future can either indicate that protocol negotiation is fully done by returning `NIOProtocolNegotiationResult/finished(_:)` or
-indicate that further protocol negotiation needs to be done by returning `NIOProtocolNegotiationResult/deferredResult(_:)`.
+NIO offers three different kind of bootstraps `ServerBootstrap`, `ClientBootstrap` and `DatagramBootstrap`.
+The next section is going to focus on how to use the methods of these three types to bootstrap connections
+using `NIOAsyncChannel`.

 #### ServerBootstrap